gravis-os/gravis-os/.changeset/blue-weeks-reply.md

 "@gravis-os/ui": patch
 ---

-- Expose tableMapping props in CrudModule
+- Expose tableHeaderRenameMapping props in CrudModule
 - Allow renaming of headers when user downloads csv
 - Allow re-renaming of headers when user uploads csv